Understanding Food Intolerance and Sensitivities Plus Easy Substitutes

 - Bloating, gas, abdominal pain

-- Digestive issues like diarrhea and constipation
+- Digestive issues like diarrhoea and constipation

 - Blocked/stuffy nose